AndreasG11/MAE224/Wind-Turbine-Design-and-Final-Report-Guidelines.md

 -	6 mm diameter on motor shaft (must use given start files for hub)
 -	Maximum blade diameter is 15 cm from center to edge).
 -	Limit on print time: < 8 hr
--	The 3D printers we are using can be found here
+-	The 3D printers we are using can be found in the fluids lab
 -	Must choose one of the 4 Cura print defaults
 -	The rotation vector must be aligned with the tunnel velocity. (i.e. turning clockwise when looking down the tunnel)
 -	*Note:* The RPM output that you will measure is the RPM of the motor.
 1 RPM of the motor is equal to 3/4 RPM of the turbine.
 Do not forget to convert from the RPM of the motor to the RPM of the turbine when performing your calculations!